viveknallur/bdic-exam-paper/README.md

 # bdic-exam-paper
-a class file for creating exam papers
+This repo contains a class file which useful for creating an exam paper.
+First created by Sean Russell, hopefully this will have more features and examples to allow for easy creation of papers